 I passed the CompTIA Network+ exam and only spent $30 on exam materials (other than the test).
-Since I've been focusing on learning information technology topics lately, I wanted to try to document how I got to where I’m at in hopes that it helps others.
+Since I've been focusing on learning information technology topics lately, I wanted to document how I got to where I am, hoping it helps others.

 This article focuses on my study materials and general thoughts on how I passed the CompTIA Network+ exam.

-First of all, I'll tell you right now that if you don't know how to subnet, you should stop reading right now and go search for that topic.
-I'll probably write my personal take on how to do it in a future article since it's such a popular topic.
+First, I'll tell you right now that if you don't know how to subnet, you should stop reading and search for that topic.
+I'll probably write my take on how to do it in a future article since it's such a popular topic.

-I personally watched this video series twice.
-The first time was primarily for exposure to the topic with the second time being devoted to making sure I picked up the details.
+I watched this video series twice.
+The first time was primarily for exposure to the topic, with the second time devoted to ensuring I picked up the details.

-I will add that I have looked at the Pocket Prep questions and, while convenient, they seem to be a bit on the easy side.
-They offer a free trial so you can give it a go.
+I will add that I have looked at the Pocket Prep questions, and while convenient, they seem to be a bit on the easy side.
+They offer a free trial so that you can give it a go.
 Just don't get overconfident.

-Once you’re totally done with multiple choice, spend the rest of your time on the PBQs.
-Some of them might not make any sense even if you know the material.
-Generally you’re dragging and dropping something, configuring something, or otherwise reading and responding to something.
-An example might be looking at some server information and figuring out why it isn’t able to reach a specific host.
+Generally, you're dragging, dropping, configuring, or reading and responding to something.
+An example might be looking at some server information and figuring out why it can't reach a specific host.